lunchboxer/spelling-master/src/lib/level3-glossary.md

 cheerful
 : Having or showing good spirits.
 "She had a cheerful smile on her face."

+child
+: A young boy or girl.
+"The child played happily with his toys."

 children
 : Human offspring.
 "The children played games at recess."